House investigation faults FDA approval of Alzheimer’s drug Aduhelm as ‘rife with irregularities’

 The company also noted that the FDA conducted its own internal investigation more than a year ago, which concluded there was “no evidence” that the interactions between the agency and the company in advance of filing “were anything but appropriate in this situation.”

-FDA’s internal investigation had not been previously disclosed by the agency.
-According to the congressional report, FDA said the extended collaboration with Biogen “exceeded the norm in some respects.”
+The FDA’s internal investigation had not been previously disclosed by the agency.
+According to the congressional report, the agency said the extended collaboration with Biogen “exceeded the norm in some respects.”